francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 ## What Works

-- Resource ingestion and indexing across all types: text, PDF, image, and video, with a total of 20 resources successfully indexed in the latest Docker container run.
+- Resource ingestion and indexing across all types: text, PDF, image, and video, with a total of 15 resources successfully indexed in the latest run.
 - Video transcription operational with the 'vosk-model-small-pt-0.3' model for Brazilian Portuguese content, confirmed by the latest run of 'run.py' in both local and Docker environments, loading the model from './vosk-model-small-pt-0.3'.